XIMDEX/structured-data/doc/guide.md

 php artisan schemas:import https://schema.org/version/latest/schemaorg-current-http.jsonld 29.2
 ```

-If no argument is provided, the version will be labeled as the latest one.
+If no argument is provided, the version will be labeled as 'Latest'.

 > If there is any schema definition created by a previous importation or by any user, this information will be updated to the new version and only the absent definitions will be marked as obsolete.
 > However we can still use this deprecated information later.